In this guide:

 Bleeding your radiators regularly and keeping on top of routine servicing of your boiler are also ways to make sure the system’s in the best possible shape.
 When the boiler comes to the end of its lifespan, it’s worth spending the money to replace it with a new, efficient model.

-Like switching lightbulbs to a more energy-efficient model, another simple solution is replacing your shower head.
+Like switching lightbulbs to a more energy-efficient model, another simple solution is to replace your shower head.
 If your shower uses hot water from a tank, cistern or boiler, a water efficient design could save a four-person household up to £70 on gas and £115 on water bills, according to the Energy Saving Trust.

 Modern low-flow shower heads are designed to feel as powerful as a regular shower, and some even filter or purify your water supply.